 20. All on ground floor, 14 with direct access to garden.
 Other rooms can access garden via guest corridor.

-bar, sitting room, reading room, restaurant, private dining room, terrace, event space, yoga studios, spa treatment room, in-room smart TV, civil wedding licence, function facilities, spa treatment room, terrace, car park, 1-acre garden, restaurant and bar wheelchair accessible.
+bar, sitting room, reading room, restaurant, private dining room, terrace, event space, yoga studios, spa treatment room, in-room smart TV, civil wedding licence, function facilities, spa treatment room, terrace, car park, EV charging, 1-acre garden, restaurant and bar wheelchair accessible.

 in bar and restaurant.